Munich-Quantum-Software-Stack/.github/profile/README.md

 - **Device backends / plugins** ([MQSS *QDMI Devices Suite*](https://munich-quantum-software-stack.github.io/MQSS-QDMI-Devices-Suite/)): Modules to integrate particular quantum hardware (superconducting, ion traps, neutral atoms, etc.).
 - **Benchmarking** ([MQSS *Benchmarking Framework*](https://github.com/Munich-Quantum-Software-Stack/MQSS-Benchmarking-Framework/)): An automated and reproducible framework designed to unify quantum computing benchmarks across hardware, software, simulators, algorithms, and applications.

+If you would like to explore all the publicly available components, you should visit our [Component Catalog](https://munich-quantum-software-stack.github.io/Component-Catalog/)

 ---

 ## Getting Started